 The blog post describes the principles of displaying images in Tableau using bar charts

-Disclaimer: Joy Plots in Tableau are not always the best option for analytical and business cases, but you can use them in bespoke visualizations.
+Disclaimer: Joy Plot in Tableau are not always the best option for analytical and business cases, but you can use them in bespoke visualizations.
 In any case, you can extend your knowledge about Tableau by creating such types of charts.
-In this article we will discuss about a type of geodata visualization in which values…
+This article is about a type of geodata visualization in which values are encoded by…

 A streamgraph, or stream graph, is a type of stacked area graph which is displaced around a central axis, resulting in a flowing, organic shape.
 Areas display changes in the values by category over time.
 This article describes creating of this type of chart in Tableau.